carringtonlab/TargetFinder/README.md

   -n     Forces the small RNA query sequence to be treated as nucleotide sequence.
   -H     Suppresses the normal histogram output.
-  -Q     Runs FASTA35 in "quiet" mode.
+  -Q     Runs Smith-Waterman search in "quiet" mode.
   -f     Gap opening penalty (set to -16).
   -g     Gap extention penalty (set to -10).
   -r     Match reward/mismatch penalty (set to +15/-10).